Steven M. Hilton: Conrad N. Hilton Foundation

 Donald H. Hubbs, a longtime business advisor to both Hilton's father and his grandfather, was chairman, president and chief executive officer of the Conrad N. Hilton Foundation.
 Hubbs offered Hilton a job as an entry-level program assistant.
 Hilton was soon promoted to program associate, then program officer.
 In the late '80s, he earned a master's degree from the Anderson School of Management at the University of California, Los Angeles.
 In 1989, he was put in charge of grant-making as vice president of programs and was elected to the board of directors.
 The board named him president in 1998, and on Hubbs' retirement in 2005, Hilton succeeded him as CEO as well.

-During his years with the foundation, Hilton honed the foundation's focus onto 11 priority areas: providing safe water, ending chronic homelessness, preventing substance abuse, helping children affected by HIV and AIDS, supporting transition-age youth in foster care, preventing avoidable blindness, disaster relief and recovery, hospitality workforce development, improving the lives of multiple sclerosis patients, supporting Catholic education, and extending Conrad Hilton’s support for the work of Catholic Sisters.
 The foundation also introduced the annual Conrad N. Hilton Humanitarian Prize, which is awarded to a nonprofit organization doing extraordinary work to reduce human suffering.
 The prize shines a spotlight on the charity that helps raise awareness and funding for its work.